-The Academic Secretary will notify you of the precise date and time of your exam shortly after the registration deadline stated above, but you will need to consult with your supervisor to arrange an oral exam if it is required.
+The Assistant to the Dean will notify you of the precise date and time of your exam shortly after the registration deadline stated above, but you will need to consult with your supervisor to arrange an oral exam if it is required.

-\You are required to take the integrative exam in the term in which you register for it.
+You are required to take the integrative exam in the term in which you register for it.